feldera/feldera/docs/sql/datetime.md

 `TIMESTAMPDIFF(<unit>, left, right)` computes the difference between two timestamps and expresses the result in the specified time units.
-The result is a 32-bit integer.
+The result is a 32-bit integer.  `DATEDIFF` is a synonym for `TIMESTAMPDIFF`.
+One month is considered elapsed when the calendar month has increased and the calendar day and time is greater than or equal to the start.
+Weeks, quarters, and years follow from that.

 ## Time intervals